Decius: Political and monumental initiatives

 Decius' political program was focused on the restoration of the strength of the State, both militarily opposing the external threats, and restoring the public piety with a program of renovation of the state religion.

-Reviving the censorship

 Either as a concession to the Senate, or perhaps with the idea of improving public morality, Decius endeavoured to revive the separate office and authority of the censor.
-The choice was left to the Senate, who unanimously selected Valerian (the future emperor).
-But Valerian, well aware of the dangers and difficulties attached to the office at such a time, declined the responsibility.
-The invasion of the Goths and Decius' death put an end to the abortive attempt.
+He left the choice of candidate to the Senate, who unanimously selected Valerian (the future emperor).
+Seeing the office as difficult and potentially dangerous, Valerian declined it.
+The invasion of the Goths and Decius's death put an end to the abortive attempt.

-Baths of Decius

-During his reign, he proceeded with several building projects in Rome, including the Thermae Decianae (Baths of Decius in the Aventine), which were completed in 252 and survived through to the 16th century; Decius also repaired the Colosseum, which had been damaged by lightning strikes.
+Decius sponsored several building projects in Rome, including the Baths of Decius (Thermae Decianae) on the Aventine Hill.
+Completed in 252, the building survived through to the 16th century.
+He also repaired the Colosseum, which had been damaged by lightning strikes.